1Password/load-secrets-action/README.md

 # Load Secrets from 1Password - GitHub Action

-This action loads secrets from 1Password into GitHub Actions using [1Password Connect](https://1password.com/secrets/) or a Service Account.
+This action loads secrets from 1Password into GitHub Actions using [1Password Connect](https://1password.com/secrets/).

 Specify right from your workflow YAML which secrets from 1Password should be loaded into your job, and the action will make them available as environment variables for the next steps.

 ## Usage

-You can configure the action to use either 1Password Connect instance or a 1Password Service Account.
-Service Accounts are currently in Beta and are only available to select users.
+You can configure the action to use either 1Password Connect instance.

 If you provide `OP_CONNECT_HOST` and `OP_CONNECT_TOKEN` variables, the Connect instance will be used to load secrets.
 Make sure [1Password Connect](https://support.1password.com/secrets-automation/#step-2-deploy-a-1password-connect-server) is deployed in your infrastructure.

-If you provide `OP_SERVICE_ACCOUNT_TOKEN` variable, the service account will be used to load secrets.

-**_Note_**: If all environment variables have been set, the Connect credentials will take precedence over the provided service account token.
-You must unset the Connect environment variables to ensure the action uses the service account token.

 There are two ways that secrets can be loaded: